OneDrive/onedrive-api-docs/docs/rest-api/api/conversation_post_threads.md

 # Create thread

+> **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
+Use of these APIs in production applications is not supported.

 Create a new thread in the specified conversation.

 A thread and post are created as specified.
 Use [reply thread](conversationthread_reply.md) to further post to that thread.
 Or, if you get the post ID, you can also [reply](post_reply.md) to that post in that thread.

 Note: You can also [start a new conversation by first creating a thread](group_post_threads.md).